Skip to Content

 Here’s a walking video I filmed in Lapa, Rio de Janeiro to give you an idea of what the nightlife looks like

-Some other South American cities that are worth checking out for their nightlife include Salvador in Brazil, Valparaíso in Chile, and Máncora, Peru.
-No matter where you go in South America, make sure to experience the nightlife that the region is famous for.
+Some other South American cities that are worth checking out for their nightlife include Salvador in Brazil, Valparaíso in Chile, and Máncora in Peru.

 Winner: South America offers better nightlife than Central America.